moov-io/terms-dictionary/README.md

 - **EFT (Electronic Funds Transfer)**<a id="eft"></a>: Electronic transfer of money from one bank account to another, either within a single financial institution or across multiple institutions, via computer-based systems without the direct intervention of bank staff.

-- **EBT (Electronic Benefits Transfer)**<a id="ebt"></a>: The electronic system enabling state government assistance programs to issue benefits to recipients in the form of payment cards, or EBT cards.
+- **EBT (Electronic Benefits Transfer)**<a id="ebt"></a>: The electronic system enabling government assistance programs to issue benefits to recipients in the form of payment cards, or EBT cards.
 Previously, state welfare agencies distributed benefits in the form of paper coupons.

 - **EMV**<a id="emv"></a>: A type of payment card technology that uses a chip to store data securely.
 EMV cards may be contact or contactless, and are a way to reduce card fraud.
 They typically require the cardholder to enter a PIN when making a transaction and most POS terminals today support EMV technology.

 - **EPN (Electronic Payments Network)**<a id="epn"></a>: Owned by The Clearing House and one of two ACH operators (the other is the Federal Reserve Bank).
 The EPN is responsible for ACH transaction switching among banks for the private sector.

 - **faster payments**<a id="faster-payments"></a>: An umbrella term for payment solutions that are always available, offer immediate funds availability, and provide near-instant updates to both the sender and receiver.
-Examples include RTP and FedNow.
+Examples include [RTP](#rtp) and [FedNow](#fednow).

 - **FedNow**<a id="fednow"></a>: A real-time gross settlement system that offers immediate access to funds once a payment message is received.
 Planned to release in 2024, FedNow is similar to [Fedwire](#fedwire), but designed for smaller transactions and with better availability.
 FedNow is also the publicly-owned counter to The Clearing House's [RTP](#rtp) network.

 - **Fedwire**<a id="fedwire"></a>: A real-time gross settlement funds transfer system operated by the U.S. Federal Reserve Banks that allows financial institutions to electronically transfer funds.
 Transfers can only be initiated by the sending bank once they receive the proper wiring instructions for the receiving bank.
 These instructions include: the receiving bank's routing number, account number, name, and dollar amount being transferred.
 This information is submitted to the Federal Reserve via the Fedwire system.
 Once the instructions are received and processed, the Fed will debit the funds from the sending bank's reserve account and credit the receiving bank's account.
 Wire transfers sent via Fedwire are completed the same business day, with many being completed instantly.

-- **funding source**<a id="funding-source"></a>: Any financial institution, bank or other funding entity providing liquidity to accommodate various payment flows.
+- **funding source**<a id="funding-source"></a>: Any financial institution, bank, or other funding entity providing liquidity to accommodate various payment flows.

 - **good funds**<a id="good-funds"></a>: Funds considered equivalent to cash and guaranteed to be available upon demand.